Justin Taylor receives the Sacraments of Initiation at the parish of Our Lady of Perpetual Help on April 3, 2021.

 ...the candidate's decision to make a commitment to the process of faith formation.

-If you are drawn to the Catholic faith, or if you would simply like to learn more about the RCIA program, please contact our Pastoral Associate, Joel S. Peters, by phone at 201-337-7596, ext.
+If you are drawn to the Catholic faith, or if you would simply like to learn more about the OCIA program, please contact our Pastoral Associate, Joel S. Peters, by phone at 201-337-7596, ext.
 315, or by e-mail here.